lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   in {{chap-MO}}.

 * Compression Decompression Action (CDA) describes the compression and decompression processes to be performed after the MO
   is applied.
-The CDA may require some parameters to be processed.
+The CDA MAY require some parameters to be processed.
 CDAs are used in both the compression and the decompression functions.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID for SCHC C/D {#IDComp}

 Rule IDs are sent by the compression function in one side and are received for the decompression function in the other side.
 In SCHC C/D, the Rule IDs are specific to a Dev.
-Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
+Hence, multiple Dev instances MAY use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.